pierre-rouleau/about-erlang/doc/installing-erlang-man-files.rst

 Manual installation of Erlang OTP Documentation and Man Files
 -------------------------------------------------------------

-I normally have a directory where I store the extra documentation files I download from various sites.
-Something like Python documentation, Erlang documentation and Man files.
-By having these files locally I can perform search in the help files using my local tools and I can also integrate help providing tools with my editor.
-I avoid having to perform web requests reducing my network traffic, my impact on overall energy consumption and my dependence on being connected to the public Internet.
+It's useful to store man files and official documentation locally.

-I download the OTP HTML documentation files and the Man page files from the `Erlang/OTP download`_  page.
-This page has a list of all Erlang/OTP versions on the right hand side that leads to a version specific page where you can download the documentation files as well as the source code archive and the Windows binaries.
+Erlang OTP man files and HTML documentation is available.

+Download them from the `Erlang/OTP download`_ page.
+It has a list of all Erlang/OTP versions on the right hand side with links that lead to a version specific page where you can download the documentation files as well as the source code archive and the Windows binaries.

 .. caution::
    ⚠️  Be aware that the list of Erlang versions are on the right hand side of the `Erlang/OTP download`_ page but will show **only if your browser window is wide enough!**

-I normally store these files inside the ``~/docs/Erlang/otp-XX.Y`` directory, where ``XX.Y`` is the OTP version number.
+I store these files inside the ``~/docs/Erlang/otp-XX.Y`` directory, where ``XX.Y`` is the OTP version number.
 I extract the content of both the html and the man zip tarball files into the corresponding ``otp-XX.Y`` directory.
 The html and the man zip tarball files contain a couple of files